-Bullying of any kind is unacceptable at Aptos Cabrillo Swim Club (the "Club") and will not be tolerated.
+Bullying of any kind is unacceptable at Gold's Aquatics Club (GAC) and will not be tolerated.
 Bullying is counterproductive to team spirit and can be devastating to a victim.
-The Club is committed to providing a safe, caring and friendly environment for all of our members.
+GAC is committed to providing a safe, caring, and friendly environment for all our members.
 If bullying does occur, all athletes and parents should know that incidents will be dealt with promptly and effectively.
-Anyone who knows that bullying is happening is expected to tell a coach, board member or athlete/mentor.
+Anyone who knows that bullying is happening is expected to tell a coach, or athlete/mentor immediately.

-Objectives of the Club's Bullying Policy and Action Plan:
+Objectives of Golds Aquatics Club's Bullying Policy and Action Plan:

-- 1. To make it clear that the Club will not tolerate bullying in any form. - 2.
-To define bullying and give all board members, coaches, parents and swimmers a good understanding of what bullying is. - 3.
-To make it known to all parents, swimmers and coaching staff that there is a policy and protocol should any bullying issues arise. - 4.
+- 1. To make it clear that GAC will not tolerate bullying in any form. - 2.
+To define bullying and give all coaches, parents, and swimmers a good understanding of what bullying is. - 3.
+To make it known to all parents, swimmers, and coaching staff that there is a policy and protocol should any bullying issues arise. - 4.
 To make how to report bullying clear and understandable. - 5.
-To spread the word that ACSC takes bullying seriously and that all swimmers and parents can be assured that they will be supported when bullying is reported.
+To spread the word that GAC takes bullying seriously and that all swimmers and parents can be assured that they will be supported when bullying is reported.